Skip to main content

 Degree Requirements -

-• Satisfactory completion of a thesis/research project
+• Satisfactory completion of a thesis/capstone project

 • Must maintain a 3.0 or better GPA